sebastian-zieba/PACMAN/docs/source/directories.rst

     * -> `PACMAN/src/pacman/data/pacman_run_files/run_pacman.py <https://github.com/sebastian-zieba/PACMAN/tree/master/src/pacman/data/pacman_run_files/run_pacman.py>`_

     This python script runs PACMAN.
-If the user did not install PACMAN properly as explained in the :ref:`installation walkthrough <installation>` (not recommended) he or she might have to add a path to the sys.path.append pointing to the PACMAN directory:
+If the user did not install PACMAN properly as explained in the :ref:`installation walkthrough <installation>` (not recommended) they might have to add a path to the sys.path.append pointing to the PACMAN directory:

     .. code-block:: python